cheminfo-js/chemcalc-extended/README.md

   * to : mass "to" which calculate the similarity
   * decimalsPPM : number of decimals for PPM
   * decimalsMass : number odecimals for the mass

+### combineMFs(array)

+We may have array of array of string and we combine to get all the possibile MFs

 ### getEutrophicationPotential